lwz7512/gitbook/README.md

 ```

-4. EACH chapter or part include ONE `README.md` file, and this file reference all the asset file in this chapter, or the asset file can not be visible.
+4. EACH chapter or part include ONE `README.md` file, and this file reference all the asset file in this chapter, or the asset file can be invisible.